decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ### CoreProofVerify

 This operation checks that a `proof` is valid for a `header`, vector of disclosed messages (`disclosed_messages`) along side their index corresponding to their original position when signed (`disclosed_indexes`) and presentation header (`ph`) against a public key (`PK`).

+The inputted disclosed messages (`disclosed_messages`) MUST be supplied to this operation in the same order as they had as part of the `messages` input of the `CoreSign` operation defined in (#coresign).
+Similarly, the indexes of the disclosed messages (`disclosed_indexes`) MUST be the same and in the same order as the `disclosed_indexes` input of `CoreProofGen` ((#coreproofgen)).
+Failure to comply with these requirements will result to the proof verification procedure returning INVALID.

 The operation works by first initializing the proof verification procedure using the `ProofVerifyInit` subroutine defined in (#proof-verification-initialization).
 The result will be inputted to the challenge calculation operation (`ProofChallengeCalculate`, defined in (#challenge-calculation)).
 The resulting challenge and the 2 first components of the received proof (points of G1) will be checked for correctness (steps 5 and 6 in the following procedure), to verify the proof.